 Passing some time in the Botanical Garden / Jardin Botanico San Juan

 The National Botanical Garden of Puerto Rico is a big name for a lovely green oasis in the middle of a city.
 Locally, it is known as “el Jardin Botanico”.
-The garden is affiliated with the University of Puerto Rico (UPR), but it is open to the public free of charge.
+The garden (Jardin Botanico SUR) is affiliated with the University of Puerto Rico (UPR), and it is open to the public free of charge.
 When you get to the garden, you need to tell the guard that you want to walk around the garden.
 He will point you to a parking area on the left.
-Ask for a map ("un mapa", in Spanish) from the guard.
-The guards are not always bi-lingual, so if they don’t understand you, don’t worry, there are large maps posted around the garden (the most legible one being by the Laguna de las Palmas).
+There are large maps posted around the garden.
 To make your planning easier, we’ve posted a map of the garden on our site, too.

 When we entered the garden, we were greeted by the squawks of dozens of wild parrots that were playing in the tree tops.
 It helped drown out the din of the city, so you immediately feel you have left it all far behind.